jonasdahl/deployment-restarter/README.md

 ## Usage

-This app exposes an HTTP endpoint that restarts the deployments matching the given label selector in kubernetes.
+This app exposes an HTTP endpoint that restarts the deployments matching the given label selector in Kubernetes.
 The use case is for third-part services, like Gitlab CI or Github Actions, to easily be able to restart pods in a deployment without exposing the entire cluster.
+Remember that this relies on setting `imagePullPolicy: always` on the pods of your deployments.

 ### Environment variables